Cranbury College Primary Site

 Hospital have a vibrant and thriving Arts provision with outside workshops including the regular puppet-making workshop with Jo Bryant’s Hands-on Company.
 There is a strong focus on Art Therapy and creative self-expression.
 Students have lots of opportunities to exhibit their work to the general public around the hospital where they always get fantastic feedback.

-At primary level we see sport as a hugely valuable part of the curriculum allowing the children to begin channelling their energy and aggression into something productive.
-We provide multi sports sessions delivered by skilled coaches from Reading Rockets who are qualified to lead sessions on numerous sports and activities.
+At primary level we see sport, and being active, as a hugely valuable part of the modern curriculum.
+Our sports coach works with our young people to develop their movement and coordination skills such as running, jumping, hopping, skipping and climbing.
+We encourage learning through play as much as possible.
+At Cranbury College we provide multi sports sessions delivered by our sports coach who is qualified to lead sessions on numerous sports and activities.
 During the school year we cover a wide variety of sports and activities as an introduction to exercising, being active and healthy eating.
 We are also in contact with Reading FC Community Trust over the Premier League Primary Stars programme.

 KEY STAGE 3

 We see Key Stage 3 as a time to nurture, develop and encourage our young people to play sport and be active as much as they can.
 Our sports sessions at this level are delivered by coaches from RAW Health & Fitness and cover activities such as football, badminton, athletics, boxing and gym.
-Students are also offered the chance to take part in drama sessions delivered by the skilled staff from RAW H&F. Throughout their time on the KS3 site, staff will promote and model healthy eating and drinking during the school day to help keep the young people in the best place to help them stay focused and learning.
+Students are also offered the chance to take part in drama sessions.
+As an addition to their timetabled sport, our young people at KS3 can also access weekly boxing fit sessions at Whitley Amateur Boxing Club.
+Throughout their time on the KS3 site, staff will promote and model healthy eating and drinking during the school day to help keep the young people in the best place to help them stay focused and learning.
+We have found Key Stage 3 to be a crucial time in a young person’s life in terms of getting into good exercise and healthy eating/drinking habits.

 KEY STAGE 4

 On the Key Stage 4 site we provide our young people with regular opportunities to exercise and get active throughout their school week.
-During the school year we deliver multi sports sessions including sports and activities such as gym, football, boxing (pad/bag work), basketball, tag rugby, badminton, athletics and rock climbing.
-At Cranbury KS4 site we also provide young people with opportunities to join our new football club and our gym group.
+During the school year our sports coach delivers multi sports sessions including activities such as gym, football, boxing, basketball, tag rugby, badminton, athletics and rock climbing.
+At Cranbury KS4 site we also provide our young people with opportunities to add additional sports sessions to their timetable, particularly if they are on a gifted and talented pathway.
 Students also have opportunities to gain various recognised sports and coaching qualifications from organisations such as The Princes Trust and AQA.
-The KS4 sports curriculum and sessions are delivered by a combination of Cranbury College Sports Coaches, RAW Health & Fitness Coaches and Personal Trainers from TNT Gym.
+The KS4 sports curriculum and sessions are delivered by a combination of Cranbury College Sports Coaches and staff at TNT Gym in Reading.

 KEY STAGE 5